peteroupc/peteroupc.github.io/bernsupp.md

 so that the algorithm would simulate _f_(_&lambda;_) = _P1_ / _P01_.
 Observe that the _&lambda;_<sup>_r_</sup>\*(1&minus;_&lambda;_)<sup>_r_</sup> cancels out in the division.
 Thus, we could replace the input coin with unbiased random bits and still simulate _f_(_&lambda;_); the _&lambda;_<sup>_r_</sup>\*(1&minus;_&lambda;_)<sup>_r_</sup> above would then be (1/2)<sup>2\*_r_</sup>.

 While this algorithm is coin-flip-efficient, it is not believed to be an optimal factory, at least not without more work.
 In particular, a bigger savings of input coin flips could occur if _f_(_&lambda;_) maps the interval _J_ to a small range of values, so that the algorithm could, for example, generate a uniform random variate in [0, 1] using unbiased random bits and see whether it lies outside that range of values &mdash; and thus produce a sample from _f_(_&lambda;_) without flipping the input coin again.

+<sup>&dagger;</sup> For example, by translating the number to input bits via Pae's entropy-preserving binarization (Pae 2018)<sup>[**(18)**](#Note18)</sup>.
+But correctness might depend on how this is done; after all, the number of coin flips per sample must equal or exceed the entropy bound for every _&lambda;_.

+<sup>&dagger;&dagger;</sup> Peres described this algorithm only incompletely.
+By simulation I found that the algorithm has to use two extractors (extractor 1 and extractor 2) as well as the method for generating unbiased bits given in this section; and for the three cases given here, the bits (0), (1, 0), and (1, 1), respectively, are passed as input bits to extractor 2.
+These measures are needed for correctness.

 <a id=Proofs_for_Function_Approximation_Schemes></a>
 ### Proofs for Function Approximation Schemes